tuijalei/12-lead-ecg-classifier/README.md

 | ./Data/A0003.mat | 81.0 | Female | 0 | 1 | 1 | ... |
 | ./Data/A0004.mat | 45.0 |  Male  | 1 | 0 | 0 | ... |
 | ... | ... |  ...  | ... | ... | ... | ... |

+Note!
+There are attributes to be considered *before* running the script.
+Check the notebook [Introduction for Data Handling](/notebooks/1_introduction_data_handling.ipynb) for further instructions.

 2) To train a model, you'll need to use either a yaml file or a directory as an argument and use one of the following commands